 The following guide will explain the compatible equipment you need, including many pictures to simplify the process of finding a Cisco headset for your application.

-Selecting headsets for your Cisco phone has never been easier with our Headsets 101 Guide.
-From first time buyer questions to long time headset users, this guide will provide a deeper understanding of exactly how your headset works.
-Most importantly…be sure to call if you have questions, because it’s our support that sets us apart from other dealers.
-We’re Plantronics Certified Headset Experts ready to help before, during, and after the sale!
+Selecting headsets for your Cisco phone has never been easier with our how to guide.
+From first time buyer questions to long time headset users, this guide will provide a deeper understanding of exactly how your headset will work.
+Most importantly…be sure to call if you have questions because it’s our support that sets us apart.
+We’re Plantronics Certified Headset Experts ready to help before, during and after the sale!

 Plantronics CS545-XD Wireless Headset:

 With a headset, you instantly become more productive, being able to write and type without holding or cradling a handset (not to mention the reduction in neck and shoulder pain).
 With a wireless headset, you take productivity up another notch by being able to roam your office while talking.
 Ever need to grab a file in another office or ask a co-worker a question?
 You can with a wireless headset.
 With the CS545-XD you get a lightweight, great-sounding headset that comes with everything you need.